 Lack of consultation.
 Stakeholders perspectives on local content requirements in the petroleum sector in Tanzania

 CMI Brief | Oct 2016

 Tanzania has recently discovered huge offshore natural gas fields.
 This has led the Government to develop Local Content Policies (LCPs) to increase local ...

 CMI Brief | Sep 2017

-The implementation of Tanzania’s local content policy for the petroleum and mineral sectors has been hampered by inconsistency, confusion, ...
+The implementation of Tanzania’s local content policy for the petroleum and mineral sectors has been hampered by inconsistency, confusion, and un-coordinated ...

 local content, petrostate, REPOA, policy, gas, minerals, Tanzania